 \section{Abstract}

-Live languages continuously evolve to integrate the cultural change of human societies.
-This evolution manifests through neologisms (new words) or \textbf{semantic changes} of words (new meaning to existing words).
-Understanding the meaning of words is vital for interpreting texts coming from different cultures (regionalism or slang), domains (e.g., technical terms), or periods.
-In computer science, these words are relevant to computational linguistics algorithms such as translation, information retrieval, question answering, etc. Semantic changes can potentially impact the quality of the outcomes of these algorithms.
-Therefore, it is important to understand and characterize these changes formally.
-The study of this impact is a recent problem that has attracted the attention of the computational linguistics community.
-Several approaches propose methods to detect semantic changes with good precision, but more effort is needed to characterize how the meaning of words changes and to reason about how to reduce the impact of semantic change.
-This survey provides an understandable overview of existing approaches to the \textit{characterization of semantic changes} and also formally defines three classes of characterizations: if the meaning of a word becomes more general or narrow (change in dimension) if the word is used in a more pejorative or positive/ameliorated sense (change in orientation), and if there is a trend to use the word in a, for instance, metaphoric or metonymic context (change in relation).
-We summarized the main aspects of the selected publications in a table and discussed the needs and trends in the research activities on semantic change characterization.
+Living languages continuously evolve to reflect the cultural changes of human societies.
+This evolution manifests through neologisms (new words) or the \textbf{semantic change} of existing words (new meanings for existing words).
+Understanding the meaning of words is vital for interpreting texts from different cultures (regionalisms or slang), domains (e.g., technical terms), or time periods.
+In computer science, this phenomenon is relevant to computational linguistics tasks such as machine translation, information retrieval, and question answering.
+Semantic change can impact the performance of these applications, making it important to understand and characterize these changes formally.
+This problem has recently attracted significant attention from the computational linguistics community.
+Several approaches can detect semantic changes with good precision, but more effort is needed to characterize \textit{how} word meanings change and to determine how to mitigate the impact of this phenomenon.
+This survey provides a comprehensive overview of existing approaches to the \textbf{characterization of semantic change}.
+We also formally define three classes of characterization: change in dimension (whether a word's meaning becomes broader or narrower), change in orientation (whether a word acquires a more pejorative or ameliorative sense), and change in relation (whether a word is used in a new figurative context, such as a metaphor or metonymy).
+We demonstrate the applicability of this formalism on existing corpora, summarize the key aspects of selected publications, and discuss current needs and trends in research on semantic change characterization.